learn-co-curriculum/react-ts-state/README.md

 // => <button>0</button>
 ```

 ## Typing State

-When initially setting state, TypeScript can infer the type to use based on
+When initially setting state, TypeScript can infer the type to use based on the
-the initial value.
-However, if it's desired to be more explicit about the type,
+initial value.
+However, if it's desired to be more explicit about the type, we
-we can do so as well using the generic syntax `<>`.
+can do so as well using the generic syntax `<>`.
 For example with our `count`
 state, we could write:

 `const [count, setCount] = useState<number>(0);`

-It may be tempting to type within the descrutctured syntax, but just as we are
-unable to type within destructured objects, we cannot do so within destructured
+You may recall from an earlier lesson that typing is not allowed within
+destructured objects; the same applies to destructured arrays as well.
+Typing
-arrays as well.
-Using the generic syntax instead will handle typing both the
+must instead be done using the generic syntax, which will handle typing both the
 state variable and setter function.

+Now, you may be wondering - when should you explicitly type state rather than
+rely on type inference?
+Typically, if we provide a default state value, it is
+fine to let TypeScript infer the type.
+When we do not provide a default state
+value, we need to explicitly provide a type.

+There are other cases, such as when we provide an initial value to a state
+variable that can be cleared and become undefined, where explicitly typing
+becomes necessary as well.
+However, that's too many edge cases to cover!
+You
+will naturally find out as you build more and more projects when it's better to
+be explicit.

 ## Setting State